Test Case Categories

 Qualiti Errorβ

-This means that an issue happened within Qualiti's system and has been flagged for our team to investigate and resolve.
+This means an issue occurred within Qualiti's system and has been flagged for our team to investigate and resolve.
 We recommend running the test again.

 - Runtime Error